Robbybp/config/nvim/README.md

 8. Bad Python indentation in function arguments (if parens are not closed, I get an extra indent)
 9. \<C-n\> doesn't bring up an autocomplete menu...
+   I can fix this by disabling the autocomplete plugin used by kickstart.
+10. No highlighting in CSV

 ### Things that work better about neovim